 |August 4||Major Hawes resigned due to disability.
 Captain Willis C. Holt of Company C was elected major.|

-The regiment went into battle with 174 men and lost 60 casualties.
+The regiment went into battle with 174 men.
 Colonel Cumming was temporarily given command of Wilcox’s Brigade in R.H.
 Anderson’s Division.
-Major Holt took command of the regiment until he was wounded in the head in the evening of the fighting at Crampton’s Gap.
-Captain Loud then took command of the regiment.
+Major Holt took command of the regiment until he was wounded in the head by a spent ball in the evening of the fighting at Crampton’s Gap.
+Captain Philologus H. Loud then took command of the regiment.
+It lost 3 men killed, 21 wounded and 37 captured.
+Captain Young L. Wooten of Company I was killed.
+Captain Andrew Jackson McBride of Company E and Lieutenant Eli Foster of Company G were wounded.

-The reiment lost 83 casualties of the 148 men engaged.
-Colonel Cumming was commanding Wilcox’s brigade untl he was wounded at Bloody Lane.
+The regiment lost 83 casualties of the 148 men engaged.
+Colonel Cumming was still commanding Wilcox’s brigade until he was wounded at Bloody Lane.
 Captain William Johnston of Company F commanded the regiment until he was wounded.
 Captain Philologus Loud then took command, although he also was wounded.

-From Captain Loud’s Official Report for the 10th Georgia at Antiatam:
+From Captain Loud’s Official Report for the 10th Georgia at Antietam:

 The regiment went into action after a march of about 7 miles, crossing the Potomac that morning, exhausted by fatiguing marches, want of food, rest, and many suffering for shoes, &c.
 They carried into the action 134 muskets and 14 officers, of whom there were 16 killed on the field, 59 men and 8 officers wounded, being over one-half disabled or killed.

-Also wounded were Captain W. M. D’Antignac, of Company K; Lieutenant D. M. Johnson, of Company D; Lieutenant J. T. Key, of Company E, wounded and a prisoner; Lieutenant T. H. Wood, of Company F; Lieutenant S. H. Manget, of Company G, commanding Company H; Lieutenant J. McNeil, of Company C, whose leg was amputated.
-Captains Phinizy and Kibbee and Lieutenants Adams, Davis, and Jenkins were the only unwounded officers.
+Lieutenant George B. Armstead of Company B was mortally wounded.
+Captain James McNeil of Company C, was wounded, losing his leg, and captured.
+Also wounded were Captain W. M. D’Antignac of Company K, Lieutenant D. M. Johnson of Company D, Lieutenant J. T. Key of Company E, wounded and a prisoner; Lieutenant T. H. Wood of Company F; Lieutenant S. H. Manget, of Company G, commanding Company H, Captains Phinizy and Kibbee and Lieutenants Adams, Davis, and Jenkins were the only unwounded officers.

 From the War Department marker for Semmes’ Brigade on the Antietam battlefield: